-For the year ended December 31, 2009, realized gains and losses for marketable securities are reported in interest income, unrealized gains and losses for marketable securities are included in other comprehensive income and expense.
-For the year ended December 31, 2009, the Company had unrealized gains of approximately \$124,000.
+For the period ended December 31, 2008, realized gains and losses for marketable securities are reported in interest income, unrealized gains and losses for marketable securities are included in other comprehensive income and expense.

-25. Quarterly Financial Results (unaudited)
+21. Quarterly Financial Results (unaudited)

-The following table sets forth certain unaudited quarterly results of operations of the Company for the years ended December 31, 2009 and 2008.
-In the opinion of management, this information has been prepared on the same basis as the audited consolidated financial statements and all necessary adjustments, consisting only of normal recurring adjustments, have been included in the amounts below for a fair statement of the quarterly information when read in conjunction with the audited consolidated financial statements and related notes included elsewhere in this annual report on Form 10-K (in thousands, except per share data):
+The following table sets forth certain unaudited quarterly results of operations of the Company for the years ended December 31, 2008 and 2007.
+In the opinion of management, this information has been prepared on the same basis as the audited consolidated financial statements and all necessary adjustments, consisting only of normal recurring adjustments, have been included in the amounts below for a fair statement of the quarterly information when read in conjunction with the audited consolidated financial statements and related notes included elsewhere in this proxy statement/prospectus (in thousands, except per share data):